27 Healthy Breakfast Recipes You Can Use Today

 Think lunch at breakfast

 Instead of butter or cream cheese, top your morning (whole-wheat) toast with 2 tablespoons tuna prepared with low-fat mayonnaise if you like.
 The tuna is a great source of omega-3 fatty acids and an excellent source of energy-boosting protein.
 For the same healthy boost with a bit of variety, try lox or canned or smoked salmon.
+These are the 12 must-follow breakfast rules for diabetics.

 Sprinkle 1/2 cup of blueberries on your cereal